sesamiapp/devportal/docs/storefront-integration-advanced/sdk.md

 Loads availabilities for the currently selected range.
 Only needed if [autoLoad](#autoload) is disabled.
 This method will only trigger a network request if the data is not already available.

 Arguments: None

+### reserve(slot)

+Reserves a slot for the period of time defined in Sesami app settings.
+Returns a promise that resolves to a reservation status.

+Arguments:
+- slot: SesamiSlotObject

 ## Helpers